Introduction 👋

 On same level

-This will apply the numbering only to items in the current list AND on the current sublevel:
+Apply the numbering only to items in the current list AND on the current sublevel:

 On same list

-This will apply the numbering to all items in the current list:
+This will apply the numbering to all items in the current list

 Globally